Wardenclyffe Tower: Landmarking

 The sign was stolen from the property in November 2009.
 An anonymous benefactor is offering a $2,000 reward if it is returned to the property.

 In 1976, an application was filed to nominate the main building for listing on the National Register of Historic Places (NRHP).
 It failed to get approval.
-The Tesla Wardenclyffe Project, Inc. was established in 1994 for the purpose of seeking placement of the Wardenclyffe laboratory-office building and the Tesla tower foundation on both the New York State and NRHP.
+The Tesla Wardenclyffe Project, Incorporated was established in 1994 for the purpose of seeking placement of the Wardenclyffe laboratory-office building and the Tesla tower foundation on both the New York State and NRHP.
 Its mission is the preservation and adaptive reuse of Wardenclyffe, the century-old laboratory of electrical pioneer Nikola Tesla located in Shoreham, Long Island, New York.

 In October 1994, a second application for formal nomination was filed.
 The New York State Office of Parks, Recreation and Historic Preservation conducted inspections and determined the facility meets New York State criteria for historic designation.
 A second visit was made on February 25, 2009.
 The site cannot be registered until it is nominated by a willing owner.

 Designation of the structure as a National Landmark is awaiting completion of plant decommissioning activities by its present owner.